Nutritional Psychology Influences of Diet on Perception

 Thirty participants with type 2 diabetes were divided into two groups and given a sugar-sweetened beverage.
 One group was shown a nutrition label that reported zero grams of sugar in the beverage, while the other was shown a nutrition label that reported 30 grams of sugar.
 In reality, all participants received the same exact beverage containing 15 grams of sugar.

 Figure 2.
-Experiment’s manipulated nutrition labels2
+The experiment’s manipulated nutrition labels2

 The team measured blood glucose levels 4 times throughout the experiment: immediately before consumption and 20, 40, and 60 minutes after consumption.